grip-on-software/data-gathering/README.md

   the public key to, assuming they are GitLab hosts, when the sources have not been located yet.

+### JIRA and Azure DevOps

+In order to properly convert fields from different issue trackers, projects with custom fields, and preserve semantics between them, two files called `jira_fields.json` and `vsts_fields.json` define a mapping for exported issue data fields from the internal field names in the issue trackers.
+The files are by default configured to help with common situations found in two organizations (ICTU and Wigo4it).
+Customization of these files may be relevant when another organization is used.

 ### Seats

 For `seats_to_json.py`, the presence of a `seats.yml` specification file is